 To maximize the business' ability to recover from an emergency, the plan would generally address: the implementation of business continuity plans, damage and business impact assessments, communication, marketing assessment and strategies, financial impact assessment and business restoration requirements.

-You need to make your business more resilient by planning and preparing to minimise the possibility of damage, interruption and loss of business if and when a disaster strikes.
+The best way for your business to cope with a natural disaster is to have a plan in place before it occurs.
+You can make your business more resilient by planning and preparing to minimise the possibility of damage, interruption and loss of business.
 The following resources have been provided from the Queensland Government's business.qld.gov.au website.

 Identifying Disaster-Related Risks

 - Business continuity planning

 - Preparing a risk management plan and business impact analysis

 - Preparing an incident response plan

 - Developing a recovery plan